 On May 28 of this year, the Equal Employment Opportunity Commission (EEOC) issued a guidance letter saying that employers can require employees to become vaccinated in order to avoid a “direct threat” to others in the workplace.
 But that is simply an agency opinion and does not carry the force of law unless and until a court agrees.

 What if a state passes a law declaring it to be illegal for an employer to demand its employees become vaccinated?
 Such a law would surely be challenged under federal law.
 Whether the challenge succeeds would depend on whether a court finds the ambiguous language in the relevant federal laws is specific enough to trump state and local laws.

 What about stores, airlines, and other public transportation?
-Since the federal and state governments have imposed mask requirements for airline passengers, could it also impose a vaccine requirement?
+Since the federal and state governments have imposed mask requirements for airline passengers, could it require mandatory vaccines regardless of whether they’re unconstitutional?

 Businesses are in a tough place.
 If they do demand vaccine passports, a few people who cannot be vaccinated will be unable shop and fly.
 If they don’t demand vaccine passports, some might be reluctant to utilize their services or the business might be sued if someone claims to have been sickened while shopping or on a flight.

 In a truly free market, the competitive advantage of one course of action over the other might guide a business’ choice.
 But in our highly litigious and regulatory environment, private companies may be feeling forced to make a choice despite their competitive instincts.